On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Numerical Results

 \section{Numerical Results}

-In support of Sections \ref{sec:dro} and \ref{sec:cov}, we next investigate the numerical behavior of our models.
-In particular, we will consider the test case of random quadratic forms defined by Laplacian matrices of graphs.
+In support of Sections \ref{sec:tight}, \ref{sec:dro}, and \ref{sec:cov}, we next investigate the numerical behavior of our proposed SDP relaxation for QSMB.
+Specifically, we first provide empirical evidence for tightness in higher dimensions and then present two numerical studies based on Laplacian quadratic energy.